-A. Nutrition and Physical Activity

-1. The school corporation will promote programs to increase knowledge of physical activity and

-- healthy eating for faculty and staff.

-- The school corporation's benefits department will work with local fitness centers to offer reduced membership fees.

-- inemiors mp tee.

-Lake Central School Corporation has scheduled a walking program which will allow staff and community members to use the high school facility outside of school hours from November 1 through April 30.

-Staff will be encouraged to participate in community walking, bicycling or running events which will - be promoted through the Wellness Committee invitations and emails - be promoted through the Wellness Committee invitations and emails.

-5. At least 50 percent of the food options available at staff meetings will meet the approved nutrition standards.
-During meetings lasting longer than one hour, staff will have the opportunity to stretch and be physically active.

-6. Schools will promote breastfeeding by making reasonable efforts to provide a private location for employees to express breast milk, in accordance with Indiana Code 22-2-14-1.

-7. The school corporation engages in various competitive activities that recognizes and awards staff for participating and accomplishing physical activity goals.
+- A. Nutrition and Physical Activity - 1.
+The school corporation will promote programs to increase knowledge of physical activity and healthy eating for faculty and staff. - 2.
+The school corporation's benefits department will work with local fitness centers to offer reduced membership fees. - 3.
+Lake Central School Corporation has scheduled a walking program which will allow staff and community members to use the high school facility outside of school hours from November 1 through April 30. - 4.
+Staff will be encouraged to participate in community walking, bicycling or running events which will be promoted through the Wellness Committee invitations and emails. - 5.
+At least 50 percent of the food options available at staff meetings will meet the approved nutrition standards.
+During meetings lasting longer than one hour, staff will have the opportunity to stretch and be physically active. - 6.
+Schools will promote breastfeeding by making reasonable efforts to provide a private location for employees to express breast milk, in accordance with Indiana Code 22-2-14-1. - 7.
+The school corporation engages in various competitive and non-competitive activities that recognizes and awards staff for participating and accomplishing physical activity goals.

-participating and accomplishing physical activity goals.

-Other School Based Activities The District will coordinate and integrate other initiatives related to physical activity, physical education, nutrition, and other wellness components.
+VIII.
+Other School Based Activities

+The District will coordinate and integrate other initiatives related to physical activity, physical education, nutrition, and other wellness components.
 All efforts are complementary, not duplicative, and work towards the same goals and objectives: promoting student well-being, optimal development and strong educational outcomes.

-A. The school corporation supports the development of farm to school programs with these objectives:

-Encourage students to act nutritious foods Encourage students are active to the school program of the school programs with these objectives:

-Encourage students to visit local farms Encourage students to visit local farms

-- B. School supports culinary professionals coming to the schools educate on nutritional food preparation for - IX.
+- A. The school corporation supports the development of farm to school programs with these objectives: - Encourage students to eat nutritious foods - Encourage student learning about origins of foods and how food is grown - Encourage students to visit local farms - B. School supports culinary professionals coming to the schools educate on nutritional food preparation for the school community. - IX.
 2017-2018 Goals

-LAKE CENTRAL SCHOOL CORPORATION Lake Central High School KAY TRAPP BOARD ROOM - Enter Door E 8400 Wicker Avenue, St. John, Indiana 46373

-Monday, June 19, 2017 at 7:30 p.m.

-- A. Goal #1 All Lake Central School Corporation schools will educate students and staff regarding the - A. Goal # 1 All Lake Central School Corporation schools will educate students and staff regarding the nutritional value of commonly consumed foods and beverages.
+Goal # 1 - All Lake Central School Corporation schools will educate students and staff regarding the nutritional value of commonly consumed foods and beverages.
 These nutritional facts will be gathered from USDA sites and delivered weekly via our regular student and staff announcements.

+Goal # 2 - All Lake Central School Corporation cafeterias will promote the nutritional value of fruits and vegetable versus less healthy snack throughout each school year.
+This information will be displayed in all cafeterias and changed monthly.

-B. Goal # 2 The Lake Central School Corporation schools in an effort to determine all activities to support healthy living will collect specific data from principals and physical education teachers.
-1. The Lake Central School Corporation will collect specific data from all physical education teachers in order to create a uniform academic delivery of classroom lessons on healthy living.
+Goal # 3 - The Lake Central School Corporation schools in an effort to determine all activities to support healthy living will collect specific data from principals and physical education teachers.
+The Lake Central School Corporation will collect specific data from all physical education teachers in order to create a uniform academic delivery of classroom lessons on healthy living.
 These lessons will be delivered in all grade level appropriate physical education classes.

-2. The Lake Central School Corporation School will collect specific data from principals in order to create a uniform academic delivery of classroom lessons on agriculture.
-Additionally, principals will compile a list of all club and extracurricular activities related to our environment.
-The best if these lessons and activities will be considered for implementation on a greater scale.
+Goal # 4 - The Lake Central School Corporation School will collect specific data from principals in order to create a uniform academic delivery of classroom lessons on agriculture.
+Additionally, principals will compile a list of all club and extracurricular activities related to our ecology.
+The best of these lessons and activities will be considered for implementation on a greater scale.